Skip to main content

 Yes.
 Origin Bank supports Payable on Death (POD) designations on deposit accounts including checking, savings, money market, and CD accounts, so assets pass directly to your named beneficiaries without going through probate.
 Contact a banking center or call 888-292-4037 to set up a POD designation.

 Yes.
-Origin Bank supports trust accounts for checking, savings, money market, and CD accounts.
-Visit a banking center with your Certification of Trust or full trust agreement, trustee ID, and trust tax identification number to open or retitle an account.
-Per Origin's deposit account agreement, on the death of the last surviving trustee, ownership of the trust account passes to the beneficiary named in the trust.
+Origin Bank accepts trust accounts for checking, savings, money market, and CD products.
+Visit any banking center with your trust documentation -- typically a Certification of Trust or full trust agreement, trustee government-issued identification, and the trust tax identification number (EIN for irrevocable trusts, or grantor SSN for revocable trusts).
+Per Origin Bank's deposit account agreement, on the death of the last surviving trustee, ownership of the trust account passes to the beneficiary and does not pass under the trustee's will or by intestacy.

 Origin's Death Claims can be reached by phone at 1-888-292-4037 for questions throughout the claims process.